JohnDCode/JohnDCode.github.io/_posts/2025-08-01-My-CyberPatriot-Experience.md

 Now, in a perfect world, students could have Windows specialists, Linux specialists, networking specialists, etc. to perform the various challenges.
 However, the challenge I face each year and the challenge competitors across the nation face, is that recruiting motivated kids from your school to participate in CyberPatriot is difficult.
 Coming from a small Christian school with only 300 kids in my grade, this problem worsened.
 In my final year, this problem was the most apparent, as myself and a freshman student were tasked with completing essentially all 8 challenges.
 As a result, we could not adequately tackle each challenge.
 This time crunch became so stressful that we became sloppy, making a critical mistake that led to our team suffering a significant penalty during semifinals.
 Despite this enormous challenge, we placed 19th in the entire competition (VERY close to nationals, regardless of all those obstacles) and 7th in Windows security (as shown in the table above).

 As such, these challenges gave me the absolute best opportunity to learn how to work in a team.
 In middle and high school, I played various team sports (basketball, football, lacrosse).
 But I learned more about how to work within a group during 3 years of CyberPatriot than I did in 9 years of playing team sports.
 In basketball, a single player can take the game winning shot.
-But in CyberPatriot, 1 competitor can not single handedly control 5 keyboards.
+But in CyberPatriot, 1 competitor can not single-handedly control 5 keyboards.
 It was up to myself and my teammates to delegate the challenges among ourselves and how to, as a team, prepare for these challenges.
 Once the challenges for the new season were posted, our team would spend hours deciding how to best tackle semifinals for the year.
 We then took on a "compete like its semifinals" mantra, applying such a strategy to each round.
 Even if there were less challenges than there would be during semifinals, we would create our own challenges to fill the gaps, truly treating every round like semifinals.
 This comradery of collectively strategizing to work towards our goal taught me quite a lot.
 This level of extreme teamwork taught me so much about working in a group both on competition day itself, but in the countless practices and late nights leading up to each.
 I collaborated on countless service configurations, scripts, practice challenges, and the aftermentioned strategies almost every day for each of those 3 seasons.

 This teaches students how to develop and work in a team environment that mirrors a realistic CS job environment.